Geography

 Jhum/Shifting Cultivation

-- This slash and burn method of farming is carried on in jungles of north-eastern part of India e.g. in Assam, Meghalaya, Mizoram etc.
+This slash and burn method of farming is carried on in jungles of the -eastern part of India e.g. in Assam, Meghalaya, Mizoram etc.

 Organic Farming

-- Organic farming is an alternative and innovative agricultural system which originated in early 20thcentury in reaction to rapidly changing farming practices.
+Organic farming is an alternative and innovative agricultural system that originated in the early 20th century in reaction to rapidly changing farming practices.

 Zero Budget Natural Fanning (ZBNF)